opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 *Success in modern software engineering isn't measured by technical complexity but by clarity, reliability, agility and impact — it is a collaborative practice, grounded in an ecosystem of open tools that enable automating the rote mechanics and focusing on the higher order problems.
 Good analytics isn't measured by the complexity of the methodology, but by the impact of the insight.
 Analytics is ingenuity.
 It is finding something novel, and saying — "Oh, now that's interesting!" – and then turning it into a meaningful abstraction to help others see what we see.*

-So purple teams need purple tools.
+So purple teams need purple tools, to move with urgency and agility.

 She writes: *Purple people aren't interested in solving the same problem over and over again.
 They'd like to do it once, learn a whole ton, and then automate it for everyone else.
 Purple people will therefore be the organizational champions for technology that reduces time to insight for everyone else.
 We are already seeing a shift in our industry towards automation and abstraction in [MLOps](https://towardsdatascience.com/ml-ops-machine-learning-as-an-engineering-discipline-b86ca4874a3f) (e.g. DataRobot, AzureML Studio) and Analytics (e.g. Sisu, ThoughtSpot) — solutions that represent data paths well traveled.
 These tools aren't optimizing for purple people directly, but purple people get excited about them because they help everyone move up the stack and refocus on solving new problems.*